-FS 531 - THE ECONOMICS AND POLICIES OF THE ITALIAN FOOD INDUSTRIES historical strength of the agricultural sector from the days of the Greek conquests up to present times.
+This 10-day field course taking place on-site in Rome, Latium, Umbria and Emilia-Romagna explores the issues facing the Italian food industry.
+The course will start off by analyzing the historical strength of the agricultural sector from the days of the Greek conquests up to present times.
 Italian food products represent a major chunk of the country's export revenue, and a major attraction for tourists.
 The same products are, however, threatened by other nations' attempts to imitate them without having necessarily the proper ingredients or know-how.
 The class will be visiting companies nation-wide which have made of this intellectual property (IP) defense a crucial element of their identity and are keen on illustrating the unique characteristics of their production and the corrosive habit of foreign producers to flood international markets with lesser quality alternatives which is both undermining the thrust in the market and, on the other hand, boosting the number of tourists who come to Italy for the real thing.

 3 credits.
 Students will pay a fee to cover the cost of the field-study trip.